 \subsection{Muonium-antimuonium Oscillations}

-Muonium is a bound state of an electron and an antimuon, which can oscillate to antimuonium, a bound state of an antimuoinium and a positron.
-In the SM, muonium-antimuoinium oscillation is heavily suppresses ($\mathcal{O}(10^{-30}))$, however, the transition probability can be sizable if there is a BSM contribution.
-The time-integrated $M\leftrightarrow\overline{M}$ oscillation is constrained by the MACS experiment at PSI to be $P(M\leftrightarrow\overline{M})<8.3\times10^{-11}$~\cite{Willmann:1998gd}.
+Muonium is a bound state of an electron and an antimuon, which can oscillate to antimuonium, a bound state of a muon and a positron.
+In the SM, muonium-antimuonium oscillation is heavily suppressed ($\mathcal{O}(10^{-30})$), however, the transition probability can be sizable if there is a BSM contribution.
+The time-integrated $M \to \overline{M}$ oscillation is constrained by the MACS experiment at PSI to be $P(M \to \overline{M})<8.3\times10^{-11}$~\cite{Willmann:1998gd}.
 This can be used to set bounds on the FV couplings of the $Z$ to $\mu e$.

-Muonium-animuonium oscillation through FV $Z$ couplings can proceed via the $s$- and $t$- channels as shown in Fig.~\ref{fig9}.
-The details of how to calculate the time-integrated transition probability is provided in Appendix \ref{appendix_d}, with the transition probability provided in Eq. (\ref{eq:Mu_Transition_p}).
+Muonium-antimuonium oscillation through FV $Z$ couplings can proceed via the $s$- and $t$- channels as shown in Figure~\ref{fig9}.
+The details of how to calculate the time-integrated transition probability is provided in Appendix~\ref{appendix_d}, with the transition probability provided in Eq.~(\ref{eq:Transition_p}).
 Thus, the bound is obtained by requiring that $P_{\text{Th}}<P_{\text{MACS}}$.
 Given that the MACS experiment used a magnetic field of strength $B=0.1$ Tesla, we obtain the bound